 The trend of a personalized customer experience is clearly important, but Alterian analysis indicates it seems that the majority need some help seeing the value in executing this strategy across multiple channels.

 Three-fourths of those surveyed estimate their social/digital marketing expenditure will increase during the next year, with one-fourth overall projecting it will increase greatly (25% or more), according to other study results.
 Alterian says the estimated growth above and beyond overall marketing expenditure projection is indicative that social/digital marketing will drive general marketing growth in the coming year.

 About the Data: This survey of 1,462 global marketing professionals was conducted from October 9, 2010 to December 17, 2010, both online and offline.

-Topics: Analytics & Automated, Brand Metrics, Business-to-Business, Email, Europe, Local & Directories / Small Biz, Media & Entertainment, Online, PR, Promotions, Coupons & Co-op, Retail & E-Commerce, Social Media, Technology
+Topics: Analytics & Automated, Brand Metrics, Business-to-Business, Data-driven, Email, Europe, Local & Directories / Small Biz, Media & Entertainment, Online, PR, Promotions, Coupons & Co-op, Retail & E-Commerce, Social Media, Technology

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.